- Sign in. Enter your username and password to log on to the Management Console.

 FacebookIdP Display Name

 The Display Name is used to identify the identity provider.
 If this is left blank, the Identity Provider Name is used.
-This is used in the login page when selecting the identity provider that you want to use to log in to the service provider.
+This is used in the login page when selecting the identity provider that you wish to use to log in to the service provider.

 Description The Description is added in the list of identity providers to provide more information on what the identity provider is.
 This is particularly useful in situations where there are many identity providers configured and a description is required to differentiate and identify them.
 This is the identity provider configuration for Facebook.
 Federation Hub Identity Provider